11moo11/MiteOS/README.md

 Features
 -----

-✅ Multiple Watchfaces (easy to add your own)
+✅ Multiple Watchfaces (relatively easy to add your own)
 ✅ Timer
 ✅ Alarm (up to 3 at a time)
 ✅ Weather Information (Temperature / Moon Phase) **